 Inflammation plays a role in many prominent diseases, including seven of the top ten leading causes of mortality in the developed world.
-However, the mechanisms of human inflammation remain poorly understood due to the challenge of modeling multi-factorial diseases in vitro and the fundamental differences in immune response between animals and humans.
-More human-relevant models of inflammation are needed to better understand and develop treatments for inflammatory diseases such as Alzheimer’s, inflammatory bowel disease (IBD), or non-alcoholic steatohepatitis (NASH).
+However, the mechanisms of human inflammation remain poorly understood due to the challenge of modeling complex immune response in vitro and the fundamental differences in the immune systems of animals and humans.
+More human-relevant models of inflammation and immune response are needed to better understand and develop treatments for inflammatory diseases such as Alzheimer’s and inflammatory bowel disease (IBD).

 How we can Help

 Organ-on-a-Chip technology can be used to build more human-relevant models of inflammation, allowing researchers to incorporate the cellular diversity seen in vivo into a tissue-specific microenvironment that more closely emulates the complex cell-cell interactions involved in inflammation.
-The modularity of Organ-Chip models allows researchers to precisely control and study the individual contributions of various factors in the inflammatory process, including inflammatory cytokines, immune response, cell-cell interactions, and organ-relevant mechanical forces.
+The modularity of Organ-Chip models allows researchers to precisely control and study the individual contributions of various factors in the inflammatory process, including resident and circulating immune cells, inflammatory cytokines, cell-cell interactions, and organ-relevant mechanical forces.

 CYTOKINE-MEDIATED COLONIC BARRIER DISRUPTION

-Advance your studies of colon inflammation by leveraging Organ-on-a-Chip and organoids technology
+Advance your studies of colon inflammation by leveraging Organ-on-a-Chip and organoid technology

-The most comprehensive in vitro model of the human neurovascular unit to study mechanisms of neuroinflammation and investigate the safety and efficacy of therapeutics
+The most comprehensive in vitro model of the human neurovascular unit to study mechanisms of neuroinflammation and evaluate drug effect

 Though animal models have yielded many insights into human neurophysiology, species differences have limited successful translation of neurodegenerative therapies to the clinic.
-Even advanced in vitro models such as brain organoids typically lack resident immune cells, media flow, and vasculature, critical for studying disease impact on the blood-brain barrier.
-The Brain-Chip incorporates microglia, essential for modeling neuroinflammation, and also contains both the neuronal compartment and BBB, so researchers can study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.
+Even advanced in vitro models such as brain organoids typically lack resident immune cells, media flow, and vasculature, which are critical for studying how diseases impact the blood-brain barrier.
+The Brain-Chip is under development to address these challenges.
+By incorporating microglia—essential for modeling neuroinflammation—and including both the neuronal compartment and brain microvascular endothelial-like cells, researchers will be able to study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.

 How Organ-Chips are being used

-Taken together, this shows the potential for Organ-Chips to be used in studying mechanisms of neuroinflammation and drug efficacy.
+Taken together, this shows how Organ-Chips can provide more human-relevant models to study mechanisms of immune response, cytokine-mediated inflammation, and drug efficacy.

-Unravel mechanisms of human inflammation across multiple organ models
+Unravel mechanisms of human immune response across multiple organ models

 Supported Organ Models

-Research mechanisms of neuroinflammation and evaluate the effect of therapeutics in a comprehensive model of the neurovascular unit.
+Study human physiology, disease, and drug effect in a comprehensive model of the neurovascular unit.

-Investigate mechanisms of colon inflammation and barrier disruption and evaluate the efficacy of anti-inflammatory drug candidates in an organoid-based model.
+Investigate mechanisms of colon immune cell recruitment, inflammation, and cytokine-mediated barrier disruption and evaluate the efficacy of anti-inflammatory drug candidates in an organoid-based model.